 Oeko-tex standard 100 is an independent testing and certification system for textile products from all stages of production along the textile supply chain.

-The Organic Cotton Standard (OCS) blended applies to any non-food product containing 5-100% organic material.
+OCS 100 & OCS Blended: The Organic Content Standard (OCS) blended applies to any non-food product containing 5-100% organic material.
 The OCS 100 is used for products that contain 95-100% of organic material.
 OCS verifies the presence of organic material in the end product.

 REACH is the European Regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals.
 REACH addresses the production and use of chemical substances, and their potential impacts on both human health and the environment.